qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_image.rst

-meaning that you can easily apply other :guilabel:`Fill color`, :guilabel:`Stroke color` (including opacity) and :guilabel:`Stroke width` than the original, using their corresponding feature in the the :guilabel:`SVG Parameters` group.
+meaning that you can easily apply other :guilabel:`Fill color`, :guilabel:`Stroke color` (including opacity) and :guilabel:`Stroke width` than the original, using their corresponding feature in the :guilabel:`SVG Parameters` group.
 These properties can also be :ref:`data-defined <data_defined>`.

 If you add an :file:`.SVG` file that does not enable these properties, you may need to add the following tags to the file in order to add